FravBox/YagCCs/snippet/readme.md

 ;snipname - sends the snippet

 ;list - lists all snippets - this is broken in AMV Sashimi for some reason.
 I gave up.
+If it doesn't work for you either, just make sure to set the option so errors don't display as bot response posts in the server.

 ;admin <snipname> - deletes snippet